 Subject to Bankruptcy Rule 9010, all distributions to any holder of an Allowed Claim shall be made at the address of such holder as set forth on the Schedules filed with the Bankruptcy Court or on the books and records of the Debtor or its agents, as applicable, unless the Debtor or, after the Effective Date Reorganized Southern, have been notified in writing of a change of address, including, without limitation, by the filing of a proof of Claim by such holder that contains an address for such holder different than the address of such holder as set forth on the Schedules.
 Payment shall be made to the holder of the Allowed Claim and unless the holder of such Allowed Claim has directed Reorganized Southern, in writing, to make payment to a third party (including through the filing of a proof of Claim instructing that payment be made to a third party thereon).
-A holder of an Allowed Claim shall not receive a distribution under this Plan unless it provides Reorganized Sothern a tax identification number.
+Payments received on account of Plan distributions shall not be subject to disgorgement.